Neural Networks Efficiently Learn Low-Dimensional Representations with SGD: Auxiliary Lemmas

-The proof of Theorem \ref{thm:learnability} relies on the fact that after training the first layer, the weights will align with the true direction $\bu$.
-The rest of the proof can be carried out by a strategy similar to \cite{damian2022neural}, namely constructing an optimal $\ba^*$ such that $\abs{a^*_i} \asymp m^{-1}$ for each $i$ so that the empirical risk is small, and then employing standard Rademacher complexity bounds to translate this to a rate estimate on the population risk.
-Details of this strategy are carried out in Appendix~\ref{appendix:proof_learn}.
+The proof of Theorem \ref{thm:learnability}, detailed in Appendix~\ref{appendix:proof_learn}, relies on the fact that after training the first layer, the weights will align with the true direction $\bu$.
+Then, similarly to \cite{damian2022neural} we construct an optimal $\ba^*$ with $\abs{a^*_i} \asymp m^{-1}$ for every $i$ with a small empirical risk, and employ the generalization bound of Theorem \ref{thm:generalization} to achieve a rate estimate on the population risk.